EduNLP/textbook-analysis/README.md

 * `POS`: The part of speech tag for the word (ADJ or VERB).
 * `relation`: If the word is a verb, indicate whether the people term is the subject of the verb (SUBJ) or the object of the verb (OBJ).

+## Power, Agency and Sentiment (@lucy)

+To estimate the association between groups and (todo: add more text).

+> todo: explain how to download NRC and add single line script that processes it

+> todo:  explain how to download Connotation Frames and add single line script that processes it

+> todo: single line script, args: people_descriptors file (generated above), connotation frames dict, nrc dict (it can be just one, too), output file

+The script outputs a csv file in the output directory, called `power_agency_sentiment.csv`, with the following columns:

+* `source_text`: The name of the text file (corresponding to a textbook, for example).
+* `demographic`: The demographic category.
+* `dimension`: Name of the dimension.
+* `score`: Score for the particular dimension.

 ## Measure association between words (@dora)
 Another way to measure association between words is to represent words as vectors and look at their distance in the vector space.
 For this, you first need to create vectors for the words in your text.
 You can do so by running the following script (note that this will take a while, depending on your data size and number of runs you want to do).